Percy Deift: Honors and awards

 and was named a Guggenheim Fellow in 1999.
 He gave an invited address at the International Congress of Mathematicians in Berlin in 1998 and plenary addresses in 2006 at the International Congress of Mathematicians in Madrid and at the International Congress on Mathematical Physics in Rio de Janeiro.
 Deift gave the Gibbs Lecture at the Joint Meeting of the American Mathematical Society in 2009.
-Along with Michael Aizenman and Giovanni Gallavotti, he won the Henri Poincare Prize in 2018.
+Along with Michael Aizenman and Giovanni Gallavotti, he won the Henri Poincaré Prize in 2018.